jagadeesh917/Python-30-Days-Challenge/README.md

-from pathlib import Path

-# Define the content for the GitHub README.md file
-readme_content = """
 # 🐍 30 Days of Python Challenge

 Welcome to the **30 Days of Python Challenge**!
 This is a structured, hands-on journey to strengthen your Python programming skills day by day.